jundalisay/spblist/content/en/research/fresnel/light/section-02d.md

 ...

-The intensity of the sensation, being proportional to thesquare of the speeds of the particles, is
+The intensity of the sensation, being proportional to the square of the speeds of the particles, is

 ...

-This is what I have called the intensity of the light, while reserving the expression intensity of vibration to designate the speed of an ether particleduring its oscillation. *
+This is what I have called the intensity of the light, while reserving the expression intensity of vibration to designate the speed of an ether particle during its oscillation. *

 <!-- [ TJiese expressions for amplitude follow directly from sec.
 40, when in the
 ke a.
 120